Ministers' Building: Construction

 The Victorian-style building is made from red and yellow brick and constructed in a U-shape.
-Construction began in the late 1889.
+Construction began in late 1889.
 The central building was completed in 1902, while the complex's eastern and western wings were finished in 1905, at the cost of Rs.2.5 million.
-Until 1972, the complex was called the Government Secretariat.The British assigned Henry Hoyne-Fox, executive engineer at government’s public works the task of designing a sprawling new Victorian-style complex on 16 acres in Yangon.
+Until 1972, the complex was called the Government Secretariat.The British assigned Henry Hoyne-Fox, executive engineer at government's public works the task of designing a sprawling new Victorian-style complex on 16 acres in Yangon.

 Structure

 The building is a U-shape with the parliament building engulfed around.
 Due to the city's soft landscape, the Northern Wing of the building sunk a few meters underground.
-To support it, the Eastern and the Western Wing was constructed and finished in 1905.
+The Eastern and Western Wing was constructed and finished in 1905 to support it.
 The building originally consists of 16 cupolas but only eight of them survived.
-They are designed similar in structure of the Crown of Queen Victoria.
+They are designed similar to the structure of the Crown of Queen Victoria.

 The steel used in the support structure of the buildings was shipped in from Glasgow, Scotland and the original roof tiles were manufactured in France while the bricks and teak for the woodwork were locally sourced across Asia.